opentripplanner/OpenTripPlanner/docs/RouterConfiguration.md

 The provided array of durations is used to increase the search-window for the next/previous page.

 The search window is expanded when the current page return few options.
-If ZERO results is returned the first duration in the list is used, if ONE result is returned then the second duration is used and so on.
+If ZERO result is returned the first duration in the list is used, if ONE result is returned then the second duration is used and so on.
 The duration is added to the existing search-window and inserted into the next and previous page cursor.
 See JavaDoc for [TransitTuningParameters#pagingSearchWindowAdjustments](https://github.com/opentripplanner/OpenTripPlanner/blob/dev-2.x/src/main/java/org/opentripplanner/routing/algorithm/raptor/transit/TransitTuningParameters.java)" +